 On September 15, 2022, we closed an underwritten public offering in which we issued and sold (i) 1,037,520 shares of the Company's common stock, (ii) 12,171,628 pre-funded warrants, which, after giving effect to the Reverse Stock Split, are currently exercisable into 715,979 shares of common stock at an exercise price of \$0.0017 per share until exercised in full and (iii) 29,809,471 Series 2 warrants (the "Series 2 Warrants"), which, after giving effect to the Reverse Stock Split, are currently exercisable into 1,753,503 shares of common stock at an exercise price of \$11.22 per share.
 The Series 2 warrants sold in the offering became exercisable commencing December 9, 2022, the date on which the Company had both (a) received approval from its stockholders to increase the number of shares of common stock it is authorized to issue and (b) effected such stockholder approval by filing with the Secretary of State of the State of Delaware a certificate of amendment to its Amended and Restated Certificate of Incorporation, and will expire on the fifth anniversary of such initial exercise date.
-The combined purchase price for each share of common stock and accompanying common warrant was \$10.20, which was allocated as \$10.03 per share of common stock (or common stock equivalents), if made at a price lower than the then existing exercise price of such Series 2 Warrants would reset the exercise price to such lower price.
-As a result of the August 11, 2023 public offering, the exercise price of the Series 2 Warrants has been automatically reset as of the closing time of such public offering to \$1.9299.
-For the six months ended December 31, 2023, we recorded a deemed dividend, for accounting purposes, during the fiscal quarter ended September 30, 2024 of \$618,987 as a result of an adjustment to the exercise price of its Series 2 Warrants due to an exercise price adjustment provision in such warrants.
+The combined purchase price for each share of common stock and accompanying common warrant was \$10.20, which was allocated as \$10.03 per share of common stock and \$0.17 per common warrant.
+The Series 2 Warrants contain an exercise price adjustment mechanism providing that certain issuances of common stock (or common stock equivalents), if made at a price lower than the then existing exercise price of such Series 2 Warrants would reset the exercise price to such lower price.
+As a result of the August 11, 2023 public offering, the exercise price of the Series 2 Warrants has been automatically reset as of the closing time of such public offering to \$1,9299.
+For the nine months ended March 31, 2024, we recorded a deemed dividend, for accounting purposes, during the fiscal quarter ended September 30, 2024 of \$618,987 as a result of an adjustment to the exercise price of its Series 2 Warrants due to an exercise price adjustment provis